Niwedita-Kumari/data_engineering1/README.md

 + PySpark for data processing

 ### Conclusion
 This setup enables a scalable, cloud-native pipeline for preparing sales data, making it readily available for business analytics in the desired CSV format.
+By following these steps and utilizing the provided tools and scripts, you can successfully implement and test the end-to-end Azure Data Engineering project.

+### Support
++ Feel free to reach out for any further assistance or clarification regarding the project setup and implementation.
+Email at niwedita78@gmail.com
++ Happy data engineering!